gatsbyjs/gatsby/docs/blog/2019-03-26-what-the-jamstack-means-for-marketing/index.md

 There's an emerging trend in modern web development called the JAMstack.
 It's largely being discussed in developer circles, but I was lucky enough to work on a site relaunch project as a marketer where I got to see the JAMstack in action.

 It got me excited about the future because I've been in marketing for the best part of a decade and I've never witnessed a site that I've worked on go from zero to hero so quickly.
 There's often a disjoint in the decision making process when companies with resources (i.e. some money, developers and a marketing team) decide to launch or relaunch a marketing website.
-So in this post I'm going to summarise:
+So in this post I'm going to summarize:

 - What the JAMstack is and what it means for tech-savvy marketers
 - An example of a JAMstack site that I worked on